qbitroot/desktoplapse/README.md

 While capturing a timelapse, many screenshots are made and saved to `--frame-folder` (`cap` by default).
 Then they get deleted if `--preserve-frames` option is not set.
 If `--preserve-frames` is set, you can pause recording and continue later.

-If you record a really long timelapse (5+ hours), you can reduce image size twice.
-To do this, use `-r 2` option.
+If you record a really long timelapse (5+ hours), you can reduce image size twice or more.
+To do this, use `-r N` option, where `N` is size.